SaaS spend reduction

 The tool is unused, redundant, or replaced by another subscription.
 Cancel before the next billing cycle or renewal date.

-Two or more tools serve the same workflow.
-Pick the best fit, migrate users, and cancel the rest.
+Two or more tools serve the same workflow, or a valuable tool is renewing without leverage.
+Pick the best fit, negotiate if it stays, and give one person the renewal date.

 What a savings report typically surfaces